 F.B.M has multiple solutions when it comes to cookware handles with fmaleguards.
 Among them there are the newest handles EDRA, ROCKET, NIKA, ALFA and CHEF.
 All of them use a wide design flame guard, engineered with the user’s safety in mind.
 It is wide enough to protect from flames and heat and it gives strength and solidity to the product.

 A detachable handle is a fixing solution that is removable from the product by the consumer himself.
 You can find a variety of detachable systems in the market; important features to consider are the ease of use by the consumer and the safety.

 F.B.M. solutions for detachable cookware handles successfully combines technology and design.
 The SUPER set of detachable handles for example is extremely intuitive, just push a button at the top of the handle.
 The detaching option offers the consumer the benefits of stovetop to oven cooking, easy dishwasher cleaning and efficient storage.
 Another example is handle FORTE, a patented handle system with a detaching button that can be personalized in color.
 This handle detaches easily with one hand, allowing the user to place the pot directly into the oven.
 Clamps are another option for removable handle cookware.

 Handle Fixing Methods About More than Safety

 When considering the different types of fixing methods, it’s important to look at factors such as safety.
 A handle must be safe for the consumer.
-The EN 12983_1/2 standard in Europe and the CMA in the USA, require specific tests to be conducted to evaluate the quality of the fixing system and its mechanical resistance.
+The European Standard EN 12983_1/2 and the CMA in the USA, require specific tests to be conducted to evaluate the quality of the fixing system and its mechanical resistance.
 You can find more information about this here here.